 Can I get ongoing, professional development credit (PLU’s) for the course?
 This is complicated, but the short answer is ‘yes’.
 However, there are MAJOR changes coming to the professional development system in Georgia, that will potentially change the answer to this question.

-The training program entitled ‘AP Chemistry Workshop’ (this workshop), was approved for 2 PLUs on 06/03/2014 and was listed on the GADOE Professional Learning website.
-It remains accredited, however, the PLU system in Georgia is about to be completely dismantled and discontinued, in favor of a system where schools and districts become responsible for their own teacher training/professional development without the need for any state interference.
-This means that vendors of professional development in GA (me, via this course), can no longer get any kind of state accreditation going forward since no such thing will exist in the future!
+The training program entitled ‘AP Chemistry Workshop’ (this workshop), was approved for 2 PLUs (20 hours) on 06/03/2014 and was listed on the GADOE Professional Learning website.
+It remains accredited, however, the PLU system in Georgia has been completely dismantled and discontinued, in favor of a system where schools and districts become responsible for their own teacher training/professional development without the need for any state interference.
+This means that vendors of professional development in GA (me, via this course), can no longer get any kind of state accreditation going forward since no such thing exists!
 The new system will require teachers to ask their school/district/system, if they will grant professional development credit for this course.
 Since the state of GA used to give PLU’s/credit for this course, there is no reason to think that it should not attract such credit going forward – however, that is a question that must be resolved between the individual teacher and the individual school/district/system on a case by case basis.

 What if I can’t make the synchronous meetings?
 I will attempt to offer more than one time for each, synchronous meeting, hopefully meaning that you will be able to make one of the slots.
 In the event that is impossible, you can always arrange a time to speak with me individually.
 None of the course is actually delivered during these meetings, so you will miss no content per se, rather you will simply be missing out on the live discussions.